qizhiyu/FireTicToe/README.md

 # FireTicToe
-A game for my kids who are currently 10417 kilometres from me
+A game for me and my kids who are currently 10417 kilometres from me

 Design
 --------------------------------------

-Backend:	AngularFire
+Backend:	AngularFire<br />
-Server:		Azure
+Server:		Azure<br />
-Frontend:	Bootstrap
+Frontend:	Bootstrap<br />

 Function
 --------------------------------------